 - 10 cherry tomatoes, halved or quartered

-If using a store-bought crust, you can defrost it and skip the pre-baking or partially-pre-bake it using the instructions for pre-baking on the pacakge.
+Note: If you're using a store-bought crust, you can defrost it and skip the pre-baking, or partially-pre-bake it using the instructions for pre-baking on the package.

-3 Grate and drain the zucchini: Grate the zucchini using the large holes of a box grater.
-Set the grated zucchini in a mesh sieve set over a bowl to drain of excess moisture.
+2 Prep the zucchini: Grate the zucchini using the large holes of a box grater.
+Set the grated zucchini in a mesh sieve set over a bowl to drain off excess moisture.

 Once softened and lightly browned, remove from heat.

 4 Make the filling: Beat the eggs in a large bowl.
 Whisk in the milk, cream, and sour cream.
 Whisk in the dried herbs de Provence, the fresh sliced basil leaves, chopped parsley, salt, and pepper.